Poovellam Kettuppar: Production

 The film was initially titled Romance, but was later retitled Poovellam Kettuppar during production.
-Poovellam Kettupar was one of the working titles for director's previous film Aasai (1995).
+Poovellam Kettupar was one of the working titles for the director Vasanth's previous film Aasai (1995).
 Vasanth considered changing the title again briefly to Thathi Thaavathu Manasu, but eventually decided not to do so.
 During production, media speculation arose that the lead pair, Suriya and Jyothika, were dating.
 The film was the first of seven films in which Suriya appeared alongside Jyothika, whom he married in 2006.

-The film shared a similar storyline to several other Tamil films released during the same period.
-The Prashanth and Simran starred in Jodi, which incidentally had Vijayakumar and Nassar playing similar roles as leaders of feuding families.
+The film shared a similar storyline to several other Tamil films released during the same period including Jodi, which incidentally had Vijayakumar and Nassar playing similar roles as leaders of feuding families.
 Likewise the films Minsara Kanna (1999) and Anbulla Kadhalukku (1999) also had similar plots.

 Soundtrack

-The soundtrack features eight songs composed by Yuvan Shankar Raja.
+The soundtrack features eight songs composed by Yuvan Shankar Raja, marking his first collaboration with Suriya.
+The album opened the opportunity for his first breakthrough in the industry and proved to be a major turning point in his career.

 Reception

-A critic from The New Indian Express wrote that the "absolutely enchanting musical score [...] bears testimony to his ‘Raja’ surname."
-The album became very popular, particularly songs like "Irava Pagala", "Oh Senyoreeta" and "Chudithar Aninthu", gaining him first time notice, especially among young people and children.
-The album opened the opportunity for his first breakthrough in the industry and proved to be a major turning point in his career.

-Critical reception

-A critic from Indolink wrote that the film "provides clean entertainment all the way", while mentioning that "Suriya and Jyothika provide adequate fun and romance with their more than average acting".
-Rediff.com described the film as "a winner" and praised Vasanth's direction.
-The Hindu praised that director "maintains a light vein right through, the humour escalating as the drama thickens".
-Kalki praised the film's cast, humour and music.
+Rajitha of Rediff.com described the film as "a winner" and praised Vasanth's direction.
+D. S. Ramanujam of The Hindu praised the director, saying he "maintains a light vein right through, the humour escalating as the drama thickens".
+K. P. S. of Kalki praised the film's cast, humour and music.
+A critic from The New Indian Express wrote that "The-romantic part has little novelty, but Jyothika and Surya perform with bouncy exuberance.
+The absolutely enchanting musical score by Yuvan Shankar Raja (Ilayaraja’s son) bears testimony to his ‘Raja’ surname.
+But like the edifice that crumbled due to an unstable pillar, the entire movie collapses under the weight of a debutant editor".

-Box office